AxC1271/UVM_SystemVerilog/README.md

 ### Build Phases

-During the build phases, the components are built, one by one, in a top-down manner, and the necessary connectinos are made between all of them.
+During the build phases, the components are built, one by one, in a top-down manner, and the necessary connections are made between all of them.
 This happens at zero simulation time.
-We really only need to worry about the build and connect phase:
+We really only need to worry about the build and connect phase.

-- Build

-- Connect

 ### Run Phases

 Run phases are where all your main logic goes.
 All the consuming statements fall into this category.

-- Reset

-- Configure

-- Main

-- Shutdown
+It's where the agent in your framework tests your DUT and tracks the tests passed using a scoreboard.

 ### Cleanup Phases

 After the simulation is done, we have the cleanup phases, which extract the expected data from the scoreboard and display the final results.

-- Extract

-- Check

-- Report

-- Final

 ---